 Brunswick Heads, NSW

 Look, there aren’t many motels that hit quite like The Sails Motel in Brunswick Head does.
 The Sails offers up 22 separate rooms in a Palm Springs-inspired setting which may or may not (read: it will) make you feel like you’ve jetted across the world to Coachella.
-There’s a beautiful blue swimming pool here with white sun chairs and striped brollies, an on-site pizza restaurant and pool club here stocked with all the vino.
+There’s a beautiful blue swimming pool here with white sun chairs and striped brollies, an on-site pizza restaurant and a pool club here stocked with all the vino.

 Brunswick Heads, NSW